Road safety

 As sustainable solutions for classes of road safety have not been identified, particularly low-traffic rural and remote roads, a hierarchy of control should be applied, similar to classifications used to improve occupational safety and health.
 At the highest level is sustainable prevention of serious injury and death crashes, with sustainable requiring all key result areas to be considered.
 At the second level is real-time risk reduction, which involves providing users at severe risk with a specific warning to enable them to take mitigating action.
 The third level is about reducing the crash risk which involves applying the road-design standards and guidelines (such as from AASHTO), improving driver behavior and enforcement.
-It is important to note that drivers' traffic behaviors are significantly influenced by their perceptions and attitudes.
+Drivers' traffic behaviors are significantly influenced by their perceptions and attitudes.

 Traffic safety has been studied as a science for more than 75 years.

 Background

 Guardrails save a vehicle from a long fall c.
 1920.
 Guard rails were only sometimes effective at the time.
 It was not until the 1960s that safety testing ensured adequate protection, and even then only for vehicles of a limited weight-class.

 Traffic collisions have become one of the world's largest public-health and injury-prevention problems.
 The issue is all the more acute because the victims are overwhelmingly healthy before their crashes.
 According to the World Health Organization (WHO), more than 1 million people are killed on the world's roads each year.
 A report published by the WHO in 2004 estimated that some 1.2 million people were killed and 50 million injured in traffic collisions on the roads around the world each year and that traffic accidents were the leading cause of death among children 10–19 years of age.
 The report also noted that the problem was most severe in developing countries and that simple prevention-measures could halve the number of deaths.

 The standard measures used in assessing road safety interventions are fatalities and killed-or-seriously-injured (KSI) rates, usually expressed per billion (10^{9}) passenger kilometres.
 Countries using older road-safety paradigms replace KSI rates with crash rates – for example, crashes per million vehicle-miles.

 Vehicle speed within the human tolerances for avoiding serious injury and death is a key goal of modern road-design, because impact speed affects the severity of injury both to vehicle occupants and to pedestrians.
 For occupants, Joksch (1993) found the probability of death for drivers in multi-vehicle collisions increased as the fourth power of impact speed (often referred to by the mathematical term δv ("delta V"), meaning change in velocity).
 Injuries are caused by sudden, severe acceleration (or deceleration); this is difficult to measure.
 However, crash reconstruction techniques can estimate vehicle speeds before a crash.
 Therefore, the change in speed is used as a surrogate for acceleration.
 This enabled the Swedish Road Administration to identify the KSI risk curves using actual crash-reconstruction data which led to the human tolerances for serious injury and death referenced above.